 A film spanner can be build with very little materials.
 I got my spinner from a local supermarket for about 4€.
 You need something to hold the reels – two 120 film cores work great –, some duct tape and tools to shape the 120 film cores.

 Remove the end caps on one side of both cores, and then smoothen the ends a bit.
-The should have no sharp corners or loose material at the end.
+The spools should have no sharp corners or loose material at the end.

 Those two are ready to go.

 Next get a 10cm / 4inch strip of duct tape and make a small cross in the center.
-You need that to push the 120 film cure thru, with the remaining base against the sticky side.
+You need that to push the 120 film core thru, with the remaining base against the sticky side.

 You can then glue the core to the inside of the salad spinner.
 Make sure its far enough from the bottom that you can fit a film reel onto it.